Published On: Apr 16 2014 04:17:19 PM CDTUpdated On: Apr 28 2016 01:00:00 AM CDT

 1908: Oskar Schindler is born in Zwittau, Moravia, Austria-Hungary.
 The businessman is credited with saving the lives of about 1,200 Jews during the Holocaust by employing them in his enamelware and ammunitions factories.
 He was also the basis of Steven Spielberg's Oscar-winning film "Schindler's List."

-1881: Billy the Kid kills two guards and escapes from the county courthouse and jail in Lincoln, N.M., where he was awaiting his May 13 hanging the murder of Sheriff William Brady three years earlier during the Lincoln County War.
-He avoided capture until July 14, when he was shot and killed by Sheriff Pat Garrett at a ranch house in Fort Sumner, N.M.
+1881: Billy the Kid kills two guards and escapes from the county courthouse and jail in Lincoln, New Mexico, where he was awaiting his May 13 hanging the murder of Sheriff William Brady three years earlier during the Lincoln County War.
+He avoided capture until July 14, when he was shot and killed by Sheriff Pat Garrett at a ranch house in Fort Sumner, New Mexico.

 1789: Fletcher Christian leads a mutiny aboard the British Royal Navy ship HMS Bounty, setting Lt.
 William Bligh and 18 crew loyal to him adrift in a small boat 1,300 miles west of Tahiti.
 The mutineers then settled on Pitcairn Island or on Tahiti and burned the Bounty off Pitcairn.
 Bligh and his crew of 18 reached Timor after a nearly 4,600-mile journey in the small, open boat over 47 days.